Skip to main content

 Brazil (Minas Gerais)

-The world's largest producer of Black Tourmaline, found in prolific granitic pegmatite deposits.
+The world's largest producer of Black Tourmaline, found in granitic pegmatite deposits.
 Brazilian specimens range from small tumbled stones to massive crystal clusters.
-The quality and abundance of Brazilian material has made Black Tourmaline widely accessible and affordable worldwide.
+The abundance of Brazilian material has made Black Tourmaline accessible and affordable worldwide.

 Pakistan (Himalayas)

-Produces exceptional Black Tourmaline crystals from high-altitude pegmatite deposits.
-Pakistani specimens are known for their sharp crystal form, deep black color, and dramatic vertical striations.
-Often found alongside aquamarine and topaz in Himalayan pegmatites.
+Produces sharp Black Tourmaline crystals from high-altitude pegmatite deposits.
+Pakistani specimens have deep black color and dramatic vertical striations.
+Often found alongside aquamarine and topaz.

 Africa (Mozambique, Nigeria, Madagascar)

-Multiple African nations produce quality Black Tourmaline from Precambrian shield rocks and pegmatite deposits.
-African material varies in quality but includes excellent specimen-grade crystals.
-Madagascar specimens often show particularly well-formed crystal terminations.
+Multiple African nations produce Black Tourmaline from Precambrian shield rocks and pegmatite deposits.
+Quality varies but includes specimen-grade crystals.
+Madagascar specimens often show well-formed terminations.

 Physical Properties